 At your home, you need to focus on two things in a potting medium.

 1) It needs to provide adequate air circulation.
-Don’t cramp the roots, packing medium down so tight there is no room for air to move freely inside the medium.
+Don’t cramp the roots, packing the media down so tight there is no room for air to move freely inside the medium.

 To satisfy this condition, a good addition to your potting medium is fir bark, tree fern fiber, or larger leca pebbles (clay pebbles).